matheus-cosentino/NovaVir/README.md

 ## Usage
 ### Overall Pipeline Use
-The DiscoVir standard configuration is optimized for Illumina data.
+The DiscoVir standard configuration is optimized for Illumina data and to run within an HPC cluster within [slurm](https://slurm.schedmd.com/documentat).
 The script is intrinsically capable of automatically differentiating between paired-end and single-end data formats.
 To perform a comprehensive analysis—including quality-based read filtering and assessment of taxonomy diversity—run the standard script within the following options:

 - Kraken2 & Diamond Reads Iddentfication
 ```shell